-- The Swedish Transport Administration for ensuring that information is correct on delivery. - The Swedish Transport Administration is not liable for faults that occur in data transport or the conversion of messages to and from the railway undertaking's computer system. - Railway undertakings that use this service have the legal and practical responsibility for: - Acquiring any necessary permits that are required from the Swedish Transport Agency - Communicating orders to drivers in unchanged form and with an unchanged content - For at least a year, and in a safe manner, logging and saving the following information on train orders taken out: driver's name, date, time and train order ID.
-The undertaking shall, on request, communicate this information to the Swedish Transport Agency or to the Swedish Transport Administration within twenty-four (24) hours.
+- The Swedish Transport Administration is responsible for the correctness of the information upon delivery. - The Swedish Transport Administration is not responsible for errors that occur in data transport or conversion of the message to and from the railway undertakings' computer systems. - Railway undertakings using the service have the legal and practical responsibility to: - o obtain any necessary permits from the Swedish Transport Agency - o convey orders to drivers in unchanged form and with unchanged content - o in a secure way, save and archive the following information about withdrawn train orders: driver's name, date, time and train order ID for at least one year.
+The undertaking must, upon request, pass this information on to the Swedish Transport Agency or the Swedish Transport Administration within 24 hours.